-These December recipes can warm your belly and soul for cozy nights.
+These winter vegetarian recipes can warm your belly and soul for cozy nights.
 Try these vegetarian ideas to enjoy cooking in and creating festive moments for yourself or with your loved ones.
 Whether you celebrate Hanukkah (actually that starts in November this year!), Winter Solstice, Christmas, Kwanzaa, or something else here are some new ideas you may enjoy.
 These recipes are vegan with the exception of the Nutella trifle, which is ovo-lacto-vegetarian.

 Try Sheeba’s Easy Moong Dal Palak for a flavorful meal that’s easy to make in an Instant Pot or slow cooker.
 I have really been enjoying cooking with an Instant Pot this year so it is nice to find new recipes to try.
 Moong Dal is also called yellow split gram according to this article in the Times of India.